stumpapp/stump/README.md

 - [ ] P2P file sharing options somewhere?
 - [ ] Add authentication system

-I am unsure how configurable this project will wind up being.
-Should there be users and logins?
-Should there be access control features like IP whitelisting?
 I am very open to suggestions and ideas!

 ## Contributing

-Contributions are **encouraged** and **welcome**!
-Please open an issue prior to working on a bug or feature to let me know what you're interested in working on.Thanks!
+Contributions are very **encouraged** and **welcome**!
+Please open an issue prior to working on a bug or feature to let me know what you're interested in working on.
+Thanks!

 ## Getting Started